 Top tips for teaching phonics

 You don’t need to teach the whole alphabet to get reading going.
-Start with a few letters and get children to build words with them.
-Our series starts with the sounds s, a, t, i, m.
+Start with just a few letters, and get children to build words from them.
+Phonic Books starts with ‘s’, ‘a’, ‘t’, ‘i’ and ‘m’.

 Word-building is the best way to teach reading and spelling.
-Write the letters on cards and ask the children to build a CVC word, e.g. ‘mat’.
-This way children can clearly see how letters spell sounds and how those sounds can be blended into words.
+Write letters on cards and ask children to build a CVC word, such as ‘mat’.
+This way, children can clearly see how letters represent sounds and how those sounds can be built and blended into words.

-When reading with children use ‘blending’ as the strategy for reading a new word.
-If the child has not come across a spelling in a word – the teacher can tell them the sound and the pupil can add the letter/sounds they already know to blend the word.
+When reading with children, use blending as the strategy for reading a new word.
+If the child has not come across a spelling in a word, you can tell them the sound and ask them to blend it into the word by adding the letters/sounds they already know.
 This can also work with high-frequency words.

-Most people need to practice a skill before they become proficient.
-This is essential in reading as we are aiming to develop automaticity and fluency.
-A great way to practice and consolidate what has been taught is to offer decodable books and a variety of phonic games.
+Most people need to practise a skill before they become proficient.
+This is essential in reading, as we are aiming to develop automaticity and fluency.
+A great way to practise and consolidate what has been taught is to offer decodable books and a variety of phonics games.

 Leave a Reply